MehrdadSamadishadlou/Python_for_Beginners/index.md

 # About this Course

 <p style='text-align: justify;'>
 Welcome to the <b>Python for Beginners!</b>  I've designed this course to be accessible and engaging for learners of all levels, so don't worry if you're new to programming – I'll guide you every step of the way.
-If you have any questions or need further assistance, please feel free to contact me via email at mehrdad.samadi90@gmail.com.
+If you have any questions or need further assistance, please feel free to contact me via email at <a href="mehrdad.samadi90@gmail.com">mehrdad.samadi90@gmail.com</a>.
 Additionally, for exercises and projects, please send your answer codes to the same email address.
 </p>

 # About this Webpage